-You are guaranteed to find a few knitted bags worth starting.
-From small to substantial, there is a pattern for everyone.
+You are guaranteed to find knitted bags worth starting.
+From small to substantial, there is a knitted bag pattern for everyone.
 Looking for a quick and easy gift?
 Try the coin purse in a beautiful array of colors.
-Take your projects on the go with the with a market bag, small project bag, or lacy beach bag.
+Take your knitting projects on the go with the with a market bag, small project bag or lacey beach bag.
 Or get noticed with the unique styling and construction of picnic or day out sized bags.
-No matter your style, you are sure to find the perfect bag pattern for you.
+No matter your style, you are sure to find the perfect knitted bag pattern for you.

 Chevron Market Bag by Kristen TenDyke

 Knit your own bag to use at the farmer’s market this summer.
 The design is a beauty, with lace chevron pattern creating a lovely and sturdy bag that will stretch enough to contain all of your produce for the week.
 If you love to knit bags, this one is a great one!

 Basketweave stitch is so fun to knit, and this pattern uses it so well.
 This bag fits over your shoulder beautifully or you can make the strap longer for a cross-body.
 Knit from flax yarn held double so that it is extra strong and will last forever!
 Use it for your everyday bag or to hold your knitting while your travel.